ISSArt-LLC/ISSArt-LLC.github.io/posts/2017-03-17-smart-version-control-for-project-managers.md

 ![](/static/img/2017/02/15.png)

-Please note that testing doesn’t block further development.
+Please note that testing doesn't block further development.
 Junior catches up the pool feature very early and resolves the conflicts slowly and carefully.
-Once the garden house is ready, Junior is free to merge it to “develop” – it won’t interrupt release testing because the branch policy doesn’t allow Junior to merge his code to “testing”.
+Once the garden house is ready, Junior is free to merge it to “develop” – it won't interrupt release testing because the branch policy doesn't allow Junior to merge his code to “testing”.

 ![](/static/img/2017/02/16.png)